 My Musical Fidelity Tri-Vista 21 is serial-numbered in the low 1400’s, of 1500 built.
 This time I am focussing on signal path integrity, the last round of mods I made were more about local power supplies and decoupling.

 I am especially keen to replace the 0.47uF capacitors in the signal path to the 5703 tube output stage.
-This will make quite a difference, any capacitor in the signal path influences the final sound in some way.
-My video, outlining the initial array of improvements I made to the MF DAC contains more details.
+This will make a real difference, any capacitor in the signal path influences the sound in some way.
+My video, outlining the first stage of improvements I made to the MF DAC contains more details.

 I am implementing this as per the datasheet for the TI PCM1792 DAC chip.
 I figure that the engineers who’ve specified this arrangement have done so for very good reasons.
 MF could never have included $20 op amps in the Tri-Vista 21 for production cost reasons, but we can certainly do it now.

-MF have designed the balanced to unbalanced summing circuit, the LT1028 oscillates and draws too much current.
+MF have designed the summing circuit suits suits the 5532, with a unity gain bandwidth of 10MHz.
+The LT1028, with a bandwidth of 75MHz oscillates and draws too much current.
 They got so hot after a few seconds that I had to shut her down.
 I will stick with a pair of the outstanding LM4562 opamps in the balanced to unbalanced summing role.